solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 ### 8. Testing

-Anchor tests are typically Typescript integration tests that use the mocha test framework.
-We'll learn more about testing later, but for now navigate to `anchor-counter.ts` and replace the default test code with the following:
+Anchor tests are typically Typescript integration tests that use the Mocha test framework.
+We'll learn more about testing later, but for now, navigate to `anchor-counter.ts` and replace the default test code with the following:

 ```typescript